smashdevcode/seattle-code-camp-2018/comparison-of-frontend-frameworks/demos.md

   * The decorator is what makes our class a component
 * We can any number of properties and methods on our class to be used internally by the component
   * As we'll see in a bit, anything that we want to expose outside of our component needs to be declared as "input" or "output"
-* API call is being made when the component is being initialized
-  * Notice the use of Angular's HttpClient... which uses RxJS (instead of a Promise) to handle the async HTTP call
-* The instance of the HttpClient will be injected into our component via Angular's DI container

 #### The Component Template